MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/shop-similar-looks.md

 1. In the list of available features, search for and select **Shop similar looks**.
 1. In the right pane, select **Enable** to turn on the service.

-The following illustration shows the **Shop similar looks** feature, located on the **Feature management** page in Commerce headquarters.
+The following illustration shows the **Shop similar looks** feature on the **Feature management** page in Commerce headquarters.

 ![The Shop similar looks feature on the Feature management page in Commerce headquarters](./media/enableshopsimilarlooks.png)

-Once the tasks above have been completed, POS terminals are automatically enhanced with a contextual **Shop similar products** panel.
+After the preceding tasks been completed, POS terminals are automatically enhanced with a contextual **Shop similar products** panel.
 By selecting **See more**, POS terminal users can be taken to a dedicated "shop similar looks" page that can be filtered further.

 > [!NOTE]
 > If you turn off the "shop similar looks" recommendations feature, no other types of product recommendations are affected.
 For more information about product recommendations, see [Product recommendations overview](product-recommendations.md).